Medically reviewed by Drugs.com. Last updated on Jan 6, 2022.

 - Relax.
 When you're under stress, digestion slows, possibly worsening reflux symptoms.
 Relaxation techniques, such as deep breathing, meditation or yoga, may help.

-Many people with frequent heartburn use over-the-counter or alternative therapies for symptom relief.
+Many people with frequent stomach problems, including heartburn, use over-the-counter or alternative therapies for symptom relief.
 Remember that even natural remedies can have risks and side effects, including potentially serious interactions with prescription medications.
 Always do careful research and talk with your doctor before trying an alternative therapy.

 Preparing for an appointment